Bachelor of Veterinary Science and Animal Husbandry

-They should have the ability to put the animals at ease, to do teamwork, have powers of observation, adaptability, indifference to the conditions of work.
+They should have the ability to put the animals at ease, to do teamwork, have powers of observation, adaptability, and indifference to the conditions of work.

 How is B.V.Sc. & A.H.
 Course Beneficial?

-Bachelor of Veterinary Science & Animal Husbandry (B.V.Sc. & A.H.) degree serves as a basis for further higher studies in this field such as M.Sc, Ph.D. and M.Phil degree in Veterinary Science, the successful completion of which makes one eligible for the post of a lecturer in any university / college.
+Bachelor of Veterinary Science & Animal Husbandry (B.V.Sc. & A.H.) degree serves as a basis for further higher studies in this field such as M.Sc., Ph.D. and M.Phil. degree in Veterinary Science, the successful completion of which makes one eligible for the post of a lecturer in any university / college.